 Five Philistine rulers were stated in Joshua 13:2-3 & Judges 3:3 in Gaza, Ashdod, Ashkelon, Gath and Ekron.
 The Israelites fought against the Philistines throughout Judges: chapter 3; 10:6-11; 13:1,5; 14:1-4; chapter 15; and chapter 16.

-In 1 Samuel chapters 4 and 5, the Philistines captured the Ark of the Covenant from Ebenezer, taking it to Ashdod.
-After misfortunes kept happening while they possessed the Ark, the Philistines viewed this as a curse and returned the Ark to Ekron in chapter 6.
+the Ark, the Philistines viewed this as a curse and returned the Ark to Ekron in chapter 6.
 As a continuation of the conquest of Canaan, the Israelites and Philistines kept fighting in chapter 7.
-1 Samuel 7:13-15 states:

 13. So the Philistines were subdued and did not invade Israelite territory again.
 Throughout Samuel's lifetime, the hand of the LORD was against the Philistines.